NanoSector/b250m-opencore-config/README.md

 - `ARPT`: Moves the Fenvi card from PXSX to ARPT and sets device properties.
 Also sets `brcmfx-country` to set the country code in conjunction with `AirportBrcmFixup`
 - `DTPG`: Adds the DTPG method used by various `_DSM` methods in other edited SSDTs
 - `EC`: EC patch
-- `ETH0`: Renames GLAN -> EHT0 and sets device properties.
+- `ETH0`: Renames GLAN -> ETH0 and sets device properties.
 - `PLUG`: Sets `plugin-type` to 1, needed for AGPM and CPU power management.
 - `RX580`: Renames PEGP -> GFX0 and D05A -> HDAU and defines several methods related to the RX580.
-The Orinoco framebuffer is most appropriate for my card and also fixes an issue where my leftmost DVI monitor is blank on boot.
+The Orinoco framebuffer is most appropriate for my card and also fixes an issue where the DVI output is blank on boot.
 - `SAT0`: Sets device properties for the SATA controller
 - `SBUS`: System bus patches
 - `UIAC`: SSDT defining which ports to keep enabled, for USB Inject All